Affiliation / Program

 Kelly Stewart serves as Associate Dean for the Rio Salado College adult education program offered at community-based locations and partner locations in Maricopa County.
 Kelly received her master’s degree from Arizona State University in English, Rhetoric and Composition, her bachelor’s degree in English from Indiana University, and is a Certified Manager of Program Improvement (CMPI).
 Kelly has experience teaching adult education, managing grant programs, and is an AmeriCorps VISTA Alumni.

 Philip Suriano started in adult education in 2007 teaching GED classes at Rio Salado College in Phoenix Arizona.
 Philip has also had the opportunity to contribute to several state and national projects in support of adult education and literacy.
-Philip has been a part of AALL as a Board Member for 7 years and was President from 2015 to 2017.
-In 2018, Philip began his term as president of the Mountain Plains Adult Education Association and is currently serving a second term.
-True to the profession, Philip continues to be a lifelong learner and hopes to continue supporting adult education.
+Philip has been a part of AALL as a Board Member since 2012 and was President from 2015 to 2017.
+From 2018 to 2020, Philip served as president of the Mountain Plains Adult Education Association and is currently continuing his service there as the Arizona representative to the Board.
+True to the profession, Philip continues to be a lifelong learner and hopes to continue supporting adult education and AALL's mission.

 Dr. Nicholas DelSordi has been an adult educator in Arizona for nearly twenty years and has taught sociology at eight different institutions of higher education, including in the correctional setting.
 He is currently a faculty member at Phoenix College in the Liberal Arts Department where he emphasizes service learning, community engagement and career readiness among his students.
 Nicholas previously worked at the Arizona Department of Education (ADE) as an Adult Program and Workforce Development Specialist while also serving on the Nineteen Tribal Nations Workforce Development Board.
 At ADE, Nicholas implemented Integrated Education and Training (IET) programs in both rural and urban Arizona counties.
 Prior to his time with ADE, Nicholas spent over a decade as a Program Supervisor in correctional education, where he developed and oversaw academic, vocational and cognitive behavioral programs designed for adult male inmates seeking rehabilitation prior to reentry.
 Dr. DelSordi received a B.S. in Management, an M.A. in Sociology and a Ph.D. in Sociology---all from Arizona State University.
 Nicholas’ goal is to ensure that students not only develop their career potential, but that they find their passion and purpose through higher education.